-Comment Summary Response Regional Need for the HSR System, with the Fresno to Bakersfield Section.
-Further information is available in the Statewide Program EIR/EIS (Authority and FRA 2005).
-GENERAL FB-LGA-Response-General-08: Support of/Opposition to the Fresno to Bakersfield Locally Generated and May 2014 Project Alternatives Many commenters expressed support for or opposition to either the F-B LGA or the May 2014 Project, often based on specific impacts on properties, agriculture, or biological resources.
-Several comments either supporting or opposed to the alternatives considered and evaluated in the Draft Supplemental EIR/EIS included opinions regarding alignments following existing transportation corridors and concerns about impacts involving aspects such as displacements (businesses and homes), noise and vibration, transportation, agricultural lands, visual/aesthetic resources, and construction-related air quality impacts on specific properties or communities.
+FB-LGA-Response-General-08: Support of/Opposition to the Fresno to Bakersfield Locally Generated and May 2014 Project Alternatives

+Several comments either supporting or opposed to the alternatives considered and evaluated in the Draft Supplemental EIR/EIS included opinions regarding alignments following existing transportation corridors and concerns about impacts involving aspects such as displacements (businesses and homes), noise and vibration, transportation, agricultural lands, visual/aesthetic resources, and construction related air quality impacts to specific properties or communities.
 Among some commenters, reasons for supporting a given alternative included economic benefits, such as improvements in the communities from the construction and presence of the HSR.

 The December 2014 Settlement Agreement between the Authority and the City of Bakersfield identified a commitment of the two agencies to identify the F-B LGA, which would provide an alternative alignment to the May 2014 Project from just north of Poplar Avenue in Kern County to Oswell Street in Bakersfield.
 Similar to the May 2014 Project, the F-B LGA alignment would begin north of Shafter and run east of the BNSF corridor, continuing southeasterly until just north of Burbank Street where it would turn east until reaching the Union Pacific Railroad corridor.
-The alignment would cores SR 99 and continue southeasterly, adjacent to and west of the Union Pacific Railroad corridor.
-The alignment would cross and run parallel to the usati side of SR 204.
-This route would continue until the SR 178 crossing, where the alignment would torss and run parallel to the usation Pacific Railroad corridor.
+At this point, the alignment would turn and continue southeasterly, adjacent to and west of, the Union Pacific Railroad corridor.
+The alignment would continue southeasterly into Bakersfield and would deviate from the Union Pacific Railroad corridor.
+Southwest of the community of Oildale, the alignment would cross SR 99 and continue southeast.
+South of Airport Drive, the alignment would cross and run parallel to the east side of SR 204.
+This route would continue until the SR 178 crossing, where the alignment would turn east and return parallel to the Union Pacific Railroad corridor.
+The F-B LGA would continue generally east within the Sumner Street and Edison Highway corridors and would terminate near Oswell Street.
 The F-B LGA station would be located at the intersection of SR 204 and F Street.
-A MOIF would be located along the F-B LGA in the city of Shafter near Fresso Avenue.
-Following existing transportation and utility corridors has been a foundational component of HSR project Jeanning, commencing with the Statewide Program EIR/EIS process, and continuing through the Bay Area to Central Valley Program EIR/EIS process, and continuing through the Bay Area to Central Valley Program EIR/EIS process, an
+A MOIF would be located along the F-B LGA in the city of Shafter near Fresno Avenue.